yogeshhegde/processor-sdk-doc/source/linux/Industrial_Protocols/PTP/_PTP.rst

 PTP Ordinary Clock on GMAC
 --------------------------

-Refer to `here <Foundational_Components/Kernel/Kernel_Drivers/Network/CPSW.html#common-platform-time-sync-cpts>`__ for more details about the CPTS driver and how to run **linuxptp** over the CPSW GMAC port for providing the PTP OC functionality.
+Refer to :ref:`common-platform-time-sync-cpts` for more details about the CPTS driver and how to run **linuxptp** over the CPSW GMAC port for providing the PTP OC functionality.

 For example, once the AM57xx IDK is boot into Linux kernel prompt and the CPSW GMAC ports are properly configured, to run linuxptp over the